Permissionless-Software-Foundation/ipfs-site-mirror/README.md

 # ipfs-site-mirror

-A light-weight web server that serves any website published to IPFS.
+A light-weight web server that mirrors any website published to IPFS.
 It monitors a BCH address and automatically updates when new content is announced by that address.